blumilksoftware/interns-2022c-internships/docs/en/technical/commands.md

 php artisan make:admin email@example.com password123 Jane Doe
 ```

-## Locate with the locate:place command
+## Locate with locate:place command
 To test the geocoding service, you can use the command:
 ```
 php artisan locate:place {adres}